inBeat/inbeat-website/content/top-influencers/instagram/beauty/japan/osaka/_index.md

 ---
-title: Top 10 Beauty Instagram Influencers In Osaka In 2023
+title: Top 10 Beauty Instagram Influencers In Osaka In 2024
 description: >-
-  Find top beauty Instagram influencers in Osaka in 2023.
-Most popular hashtags: #pr #japan #model.
+  Find top beauty Instagram influencers in Osaka in 2024.
+Most popular hashtags: #pr #japan #beauty.
 platform: Instagram
-hits: 35
+hits: 37
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Analyze the best Instagram profiles on inBeat.
-text_bottom: Our database holds 35 Instagram influencers like this in Osaka, Japan for you to connect with.
+text_bottom: Our database holds 37 Instagram influencers like this in Osaka, Japan for you to collaborate.
 profiles:
   - username: "kayakaya.official"
     fullname: >-